 Please be extra cautious about links contained in emails, even if they appear legitimate and professional looking.
 Some phishing emails can be very convincing.
-Phishing emails prey on your emotions whether it be anxiety, excitement or curiosity.
+Phishing emails prey on your emotions whether it be anxiety, excitement, or curiosity.
 For example, here is a recent fake warning from the Federal Trade Commission.
-This particular email preys on your fear that you have been reported to some government bureaucracy and that you may be facing jail time or fines.

 The link in the fake Federal Trade Commission email claims to be a complaint letter.
 However, when you use your mouse to hover over the link, a popup reveals a suspicious-looking URL.
 In this case, the link contains malicious software.